quavedev/code-challenge-dot-net/README.md

 ## Introduction

-At Quave, we use React and .NET for some clients, projects, and products.
+At Quave, we use Vue.js and .NET for some clients, projects, and products.

-React is a popular JavaScript library for building user interfaces efficiently, while .NET provides a robust and scalable backend platform.
+Vue.js is a progressive JavaScript framework that makes building user interfaces a breeze, while .NET provides a robust and scalable backend platform.

-Our stack leverages React for the frontend, providing excellent component-based architecture with reusable UI components, paired with .NET's powerful features including:
+Our stack leverages Vue.js 2.x for the frontend, providing excellent component-based architecture and reactivity system, paired with .NET's powerful features including:
 - Authentication
 - Background Jobs
 - Entity Framework Core